BMilliet/kcommit/README.md

 ```sh
 make build
 ```
-The command will create an executable named kc.
+The command will create an executable named `kc`.
-To use it you can add it to your PATH.
+To use it you can add it to your `PATH`.

 ## kcommit custom configs